AdobeDocs/adobeio-console/plugin-distribution.md

 # Distribute an XD Plugin

-This guide provides step-by-step instructions for distributing an approved XD Plugin in Adobe Developer Console.
+This guide provides step-by-step instructions for distributing an XD Plugin created in Adobe Developer Console.

-For information on how to begin creating a plugin, please see the [Create an XD Plugin](plugin-project.md) guide.
+For information on how to begin building a plugin, please see the [Create an XD Plugin](plugin-project.md) guide.

-> **Note:** With the latest release of Adobe Developer Console, XD Plugins are now created as part of a project.
-You can only create an XD Plugin project using your personal organization.
-This workflow is not available from within an enterprise organization.
+> **Note:** XD plugins are currently only available to create as personal projects.
+This feature will be available to enterprise organizations soon.

 ## Select project